 - Review the list of impacted communities identified above.
-Which are disadvantaged communities, or located within disadvantaged communities, either in whole or in part? - Are there groups or communities for which the designation of disadvantaged communities is not yet clear?
-If so, specify that in the Implementation Plan, Milestones, and Timelines section below. - While doing this, applicants can attempt to identify the factors that contribute to the inequalities faced by disadvantaged communities, which is directly addressed in the following section. - If none of the impacted communities are disadvantaged communities, applicants should provide a detailed explanation to support this conclusion.
+Which are disadvantaged communities, or located within disadvantaged communities, either in whole or in part? - Are there groups or communities for which the designation of disadvantaged communities is not yet clear? - While doing this, applicants can attempt to identify the factors that contribute to the inequalities faced by disadvantaged communities, which is directly addressed in the following section. - If none of the impacted communities are disadvantaged communities, applicants should provide a detailed explanation to support this conclusion.
 For example, even if the project work site is located far from a disadvantaged community, what efforts have been taken to identify the benefits to disadvantaged communities provided by your project to the region or state?
 What efforts or analysis have been taken to minimize negative impacts across the project's full lifecycle in disadvantaged communities?